zdiehlio/balance-sheet-client/README.md

 This will get your client application running, you can navigate in your browser to the local host output in your console (most likely localhost:1234)

-The appplication is now running, happy hacking!
+The application is now running, happy hacking!